Before you buy another portable, consider this:

-The Hide-A-Hose central vacuums hoses can also be equipped with an air-driven power brush.
-Central vacuum air-driven (or turbine) power brushes frequently are less expensive because they don't require electrical wires for power to be run to each wall inlet.
+The Hide-A-Hose central vacuum hoses can also be used with an air-driven power brush or our new battery powered electric power brush.
 Many users find that the high suction of central vacuums is more than sufficient by itself for most casual cleaning jobs but reserve a powered brush tool for more difficult tasks.

 In addition to the power brush, standard cleaning tools similar to those used with portable vacuum cleaners are also utilized.
 For further convenience, some owners will keep a set of tools on each floor of their home.
 Automatic dustpans built for central vacuum systems or other quick cleanup products can also be installed in a kitchen, bathroom or workroom.

 Central Vac Installation